 Background to the Pulled Both Ways Project

-Glynis Wright formerly of Glynis Wright & Co and family law partner at Nelsons & Soft Touch Arts have been working on Pulled Both Ways since 2017.
+Glynis Wright a family lawyer and partner at Nelsons Law & Soft Touch Arts have been working on Pulled Both Ways since 2017.
 The project has won awards for its ground-breaking and innovative approach to a challenging issue which touches on so many children’s lives.
-The project has used short films to highlight the emotional effects of parental divorce on children when handled insensitively by parents
+The project has used short films to highlight the emotional effects of parental divorce on children when handled insensitively by parents.

 The films can be seen here: